-No matter what season, the chances are soup is a good answer to “what’s for dinner?" is going to be "Soup!"
+No matter what season, the chances good that the answer to "What's for dinner?" is going to be "Soup!"

 It may be the answer on a cold and chilly day, or just when you have no other ideas for dinner and need something fast.
 Soup is warm, comforting and always delicious.

-This hamburger soup is a quick meal when you need it, but that tastes like it has been tucked away on the stove for hours,
+This hamburger soup is a quick meal when you need it, but it tastes like it has been tucked away on the stove for hours.